 As much as we work hard to look after our teeth and gums, there can be times when we suffer decay and damage.
 While we can do everything to protect our teeth, sometimes restorative dentistry is the only way to fix your teeth.

 Restorative dentistry is the practice of restoring teeth.
-If people experience various dental issues, from decay to aesthetic problems, restorative dentistry can help to improve the appearance and fix a wide variety of problems stemming from poor oral hygiene or aesthetic issues.
+Suppose people experience various dental issues, from decay to aesthetic problems.
+In that case, restorative dentistry can help to improve the appearance and fix a wide variety of problems stemming from poor oral hygiene or aesthetic issues.

 How Could Restorative Dentistry Benefit You?

-For anybody that has had issues with the look of their teeth, or have neglected them to such an extent that now, the teeth are decaying or suffering some type of damage, restorative dentistry can help you to improve its appearance and functionality.
-By replacing missing teeth or fixing little issues, you will not only feel better about your smile but you will be bringing your teeth back up to a healthy state.
+For anybody who has had issues with the look of their teeth or has neglected them to such an extent that the teeth are now decaying or suffering some damage, restorative dentistry can help you improve their appearance and functionality.
+By replacing missing teeth or fixing minor issues, you will not only feel better about your smile, but you will be bringing your teeth back up to a healthy state.

 What Procedures Are Associated With Restorative Dentistry?

 - Crowns.
 A crown is a cover or “cap” your dentist puts over a compromised tooth.
 A crown can restore a broken tooth or a decayed tooth.
-The crown restores the tooth to its normal shape, size and function.
+The crown restores the tooth to its standard shape, size and function.
 Most crowns are made out of porcelain, durable and stain-resistant material.

 - Fillings.
-When you have a cavity that is repairable a white material called composite is put into your tooth after the dentist has drilled out all of the decay.
+When you have a repairable cavity, a white material called composite is put into your tooth after the dentist has drilled out all of the decay.
 Patients can get traditional fillings, inlays, or onlays, depending on the size of the crack or dental decay they need to repair.
 While conventional fillings use a tooth-colored solution called composite resin, onlays and inlays usually use porcelain for a better seal.